ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 Values must be set such that $\texttt{minOutValue} = \texttt{minInValue} \times bitDepthScale$.

-Likewaise, if only the maximum values pairs are provided, the result shall be clamping at the high end, according to:
+Likewise, if only the maximum values pairs are provided, the result shall be clamping at the high end, according to:

 $$
     out = \mathrm{MIN}( \texttt{maxOutValue}, in \times bitDepthScale)